Top of page logo

 5/5

-The Garmin Descent Mk2i was designed foremost with scuba diving in mind but it also doubles up as a SmartWatch.
+The Garmin Descent Mk2i was designed foremost with scuba diving in mind but it also doubles up as a SmartWatch that will thrill fitness freaks and adventurers!

-Sailing, backcountry skiing, skydiving and kayaking are just some of the many extract activities it can also track with enhanced wrist-based heartbeat estimates and other vital stats info.
+Sailing, backcountry skiing, skydiving and kayaking are just some of the many extra activities it can track with enhanced wrist-based heartbeat estimates.

 With a titanium bezel and backplate for excellent durability and an exceptionally comfortable silicone strap; it’s as compact and light as a regular wrist watch.